neotest-java

 ⚠️ Troubleshooting

-Tests in one module pass but tests in another module fail with an error like:
+Tests in one module pass but tests in another fail with:

 Cause: eclipse.jdt.ls (jdtls) is started once per module instead of once per workspace.
-When neotest-java runs tests for module B, it ends up talking to module A's jdtls instance, which rejects URIs it doesn't own.
+When neotest-java runs tests for module B, it talks to module A's jdtls instance, which rejects URIs it doesn't own.

 This happens when pom.xml or build.gradle is used as a root marker in the jdtls configuration.
-Because every module directory contains its own build file, jdtls resolves root_dir to the nearest module root rather than the repository root, and a separate server process is started for each module you open.
+Because every module directory contains its own build file, jdtls resolves root_dir to the nearest module root rather than the repository root.

 With nvim-jdtls (ftplugin/java.lua style):